optim-corp/optimal-in-app-remote-ios-sdk/README.md

 Because SDK utilizes category classes, you need to add "-ObjC" linker flags before building your project.
 Or you can add "-lc++ -lstdc++" before building.
 Follow instructions below to add linker flags to your project.

  - [Technical Q&A QA1490: Building Objective-C static libraries with categories](https://developer.apple.com/library/mac/qa/qa1490/_index.html)

-In the Xcode Build Settings, set "Architectures" and "Valid Architectures" so that they only contain "armv7" setting.

 ## Tutorials for using SDK
 Following describes sets of codes frequently used in apps utilizing this SDK.